 - It’s good for you – Every parent has plenty to offer a PTA and whether it’s being on the committee or helping out, your talents will be put to good use.
 As well as being enjoyable and satisfying, you can build your confidence and learn new skills too.

 The PTA aims to make sure children have fun whilst raising money for our school.
 We try to make events affordable and enjoyable for everyone.
 Over the last year we have held discos, movie nights, fairs, pop-up gift shops, uniform sales and second hand clothing collections as well as providing refreshments at other school-organised events.
-Our upcoming events are listed above.

 How you can help